Project-YXKJ/SilverStarSCS.Docs/source/function/service_counter.rst

 3. Set :option:`A60` to 1, enable the counter.
 4. Refer to the beginning of this chapter `Service Remaining Amount`_, as the sewing, the remaining amount is counted down, when it reaches 0, the machine will stop, and the controller will throw a warning.
-A reset is needed if you want continue.
+If you want to continue, you need to perform a reset operation.

 How it works?
 ~~~~~~~~~~~~~